 - If you already have full funding, please accept our congratulations.
 Please also let us know.
 It is still possible that the College will award you additional research funds.

 Online Application:: Click here to link to the PeopleSoft application.
-Login using your usual ID and password, then click through, in turn, Self Service / Learning and Development / Competitive Grants / Competitive Grants Application.
+Login using your PeopleSoft ID and password, then click through, in turn, Main Menu / Self Service / Learning and Development / Competitive Grants / Competitive Grants Application.
 You will then be prompted to select the Sabbatical Grant form, fill in summary information, and attach a 1-page proposal and CV.

 A completed sabbatical grant application should include each of the following items.